P-O-K/Random-Walk-Monte-Carlo/README.md

-    What is the longest random walk you can take where on average you will be less then N steps away from the starting position?
+    What is the longest random walk you can take where on average you will be less then N steps away from your starting position?